 Some Important Things to Consider

 There are some complex financial issues that couples filing for gray divorce may have to deal with, which only an experienced Fort Lauderdale retirement division attorney can handle.
 Some important aspects to consider, include:

-- Retirement accounts – There are some retirement benefits considered community property.
-But you must work with a Fort Lauderdale property division attorney to figure it all out.
+- Retirement accounts: There are some retirement benefits considered community property.
+But you must work with a Fort Lauderdale property division lawyer to figure it all out.
 An attorney can help you see the whole picture.

-Given the many complex issues gray divorce often involves, experienced advice before filing for divorce can be very advantageous.
-Meeting with a Fort Lauderdale divorce attorney can help you navigate these complex issues and help you focus not so much on the storm but on the amazing outcome.
+Given the many complex issues, gray divorce often involves, experienced advice before filing for divorce can be very advantageous.
+Meeting with a Fort Lauderdale divorce lawyer can help you navigate these complex issues and help you focus not so much on the storm but on the amazing outcome.